Looking after someone

 Making care decisions

-If a person has the mental capacity [link to mental capacity page] to make their own decisions, we can only give them care and support if they agree to it.
+If a person has the mental capacity to make decisions about their care and support, we can only give them support if they agree to it.

-Even if you contact us on their behalf, we’ll still need to talk to them to check they agree with any decisions and sign documents themselves.
+Even if you contact us on their behalf, we’ll still need to talk to them to check they agree with any decisions.

-If you are concerned about them losing mental capacity in the future, it’s a good idea to get them to grant you power of attorney for health and welfare.
+If you are concerned about them losing mental capacity in the future, you should talk to them about giving you power of attorney for health and welfare.
 This means you can make decisions for them in the future, if they are no longer able to make decisions for themselves.

 If a person lacks mental capacity, you can make decisions for them if you:

-If you do not have either of these, we will act in their best interests to make sure their needs are met.
+If you do not have either of these, we will act in their best interests and make decisions to meet their needs.

 Making financial decisions and paying for care